 Grove Harris consults, speaks, and writes about religious diversity in America and the interfaith movement.
-She currently serves as Main Representative to the United Nations and Acting Executive Director for the Temple of Understanding.
+She currently serves as Main Representative to the United Nations for the Temple of Understanding.
 Previously, she was the Program Director for the Council for a Parliament of the World's Religions, orchestrating over 600 programs for the Parliament held in Melbourne, Australia, December 3-9, 2009.

 She has recently presented at the 2015 Parliament of the World's Religions in Salt Lake City, the United Nations in the Sustainable Development Goals process, the American Academy of Religion, the UN Rio + 20 conference in Rio De Janeiro, the Marion Institute's Bioneers Connecting for Change conference, the North American Interfaith Network, Brandeis University, Union Theological Seminary, the Global Youth Leadership Institute and more.
 As a Peace Commissioner, she represented the City of Cambridge at the International Association of Peace Messenger Cities in Krusevac, Serbia and on a delegation to Bethlehem, Palestine.
 She is a past Regional Coordinator for NEMAAR, the New England Maritimes Region of the American Academy of Religion.